CrocodileDandy/LR-finder/README.md

 | DanielHsH | 2015 | [matlab - How can I detect the maximum-sized rectangle that I can draw onto the mask? - Stack Overflow](https://stackoverflow.com/questions/30133895/how-can-i-detect-the-maximum-sized-rectangle-that-i-can-draw-onto-the-mask) | Convex (?) | Axis-Aligned (?) | ? | Uses [Dynamic Programming](https://en.wikipedia.org/wiki/Dynamic_programming), in matlab |
 | Daniel Smilkov | 2014 | [Largest rectangle in a polygon \| D3plus](https://d3plus.org/blog/behind-the-scenes/2014/07/08/largest-rect/) | Arbitrary | Free | ? | Iterative search, in javascript |

+## To-Do
+Things that must be done to start something:
+- choose a convenient representation for polygons,
+- make sure this representation is compatible with Skimage for instance as the probably most useful application will be image processing,
+- start implementing a simple algorithm like [Largest rectangle in a polygon \| D3plus](https://d3plus.org/blog/behind-the-scenes/2014/07/08/largest-rect/).
+- think about tests for algorithms, guarantee we don't break them and benchmark algorithms.
+Known exact solutions are welcome.

 ## Software That May Help

 ### Python Modules